UltraEngine/Documentation/CPP/PollDebugger.md

 For script debugging to work, the debugger must be enabled by running "Scripts/Modules/Debugger.lua".

+If you don't periodically call this function, your application will not detect new breakpoints as they are set in the IDE.

 ## Example

 This shows a typical setup for the C++ side of a Lua program.